 Allergy Tests Explained by The Experts

-Allergy tests prior to tinting and lifting treatments are being enforced now more than ever in London’s top Beauty Salons, but why post-COVID is this so important?
 If you’re asking yourself ‘Why do I need an allergy test when I’ve been having tinting done for years?’
-Our team of Beauty Experts answer the burning questions.
+Our team of Beauty Experts answer your burning questions.

 Are there different types of Allergy Tests?

-There are different kinds of allergy tests performed within Beauty.
+There are different kinds of allergy tests performed depending on your treatment.
 One of the most common is a Tint Test which requires a mixture of tint and hydrogen peroxide to be applied to skin and wiped off a few minutes later.

-At Nails & Brows Mayfair, you would also be tested before a Lash Lift & Brow Lamination treatment.
-The tint and adhesive are applied to your skin the same way, left for several minutes before being removed.
+At Nails & Brows Mayfair, we require a test before both a Lash Lift ad Brow Lift treatment.
+The tint and adhesive is applied to your skin the same way, left for several minutes before being removed.